grz0zrg/wui/README.md

 *   [WUI_ToolBar](#toolbar)
 *   [WUI_RangeSlider](#rangeslider)

-The WUI API is simple, all widgets have a method *_"create"_* which take a DOM element identifier as first argument (which is used as a bind target) and an option object as second or third argument (toolbar case) to customize it.
+The WUI API is simple, all widgets have a method **_"create"_** which take a DOM element identifier as first argument (which is used as a bind target) and an option object as second or third argument (toolbar case) to customize it.

-All *_"create"_* methods return a reference of the widget which can be used later to do stuff with the widget.
+All **_"create"_** methods return a reference of the widget which can be used later to do stuff with the widget like destroying them.

-Widgets cannot (for now) be destroyed.
+All widgets also have a method **_"destroy"_**.

 HTML elements with a specific layout are required to use some widgets (like tabs, see the documentation)